 There is always one day during the week which we call our “recreation day” in which the youth get to experience the area they are staying in from a different point of view.
 Sometimes they are outings such as seeing the statue of liberty in New York City or the Smithsonian Museums in Washington DC, or going to a park for dinner and taking a dip in the pool.

 Workcamps exemplify the Brethren philosophy of simple living and often cross the line to extreme simple living.
 Along with simple living, essential positive attitudes, flexibility, and openness to new experiences are essential for every workcamp.
 Those who have the best time at workcamps are those who can most successfully adapt to their surroundings.
 Although the projects and living conditions are different for each workcamp, they all share some basic universals.
 Eating (simply), sleeping (often on the floor), showering (at least once!), working hard, playing, and having fun can be expected!
 Participants also have a chance to meet lots of people from all over the country (and sometimes out of it) and make new friendships that last much longer than just one week.
-All the details for the individual workcamps will be provided from directors and coordinators in the spring.
+All the details for the individual workcamps will be provided from coordinators in the spring.
 This communication contains important information, so please read it!

 The only thing you will need spending money for is travel to and from the workcamp and for one meal and possible shopping opportunities during our recreation day (though shopping is not always a part of every workcamp).
 Everything else is covered in your registration fee.